 I’m often am asked what can be done to make a fraud risk management program better, assuming one exists.
-In order to make something better, one must recognize and come to terms with any gaps or weaknesses.
+To make something better, one must recognize and come to terms with any gaps or weaknesses.

 Here a few things to think about when it comes to your fraud risk management program.